christy313/javascript30/exercises/06 - Type Ahead/note.md

 ## Day06 Type Ahead

 ### Summary
-Filter cities or state and population with an API data.
+Filter cities or states and populations with API data.

 ### Practice